Gershon Liebman: After World War II

-Soon after liberation, Liebman found an old synagogue in Hanover with a full set of Mishnayos, and divided it up so the boys would have something to study.

-On the day Bergen-Belsen was liberated, Liebman opened a yeshiva.
+On the very day Bergen-Belsen was liberated, Liebman opened a yeshiva.
 It was the first post-liberation yeshiva.
+Soon afterward.
+Liebman found an old synagogue in Hanover with a full set of Mishnayos, and divided it up so the boys would have something to study.

 People with no desire to live (many of them Hungarian) came to him for advice and encouragement, and everyone was taken into his yeshiva.

 In November 1948, Liebman traveled to France.
 He resided first in Lyon.
 Then he moved closer to Paris, to Bailly.
-At a time when there were many Jews in France, but little Jewish infrastructure in place, Liebman was instrumental in building a network of Jewish schools in Lyon, Marseilles, Paris and farther afield.
+At a time when there were many Jews in France, but little Jewish infrastructure in place, Liebman was instrumental in building a network of Jewish schools in Lyon, Marseille, Paris and farther afield.
 In its heyday, the network had 40 schools and 6,000 students.
 He would travel all over France to check in on everything.

 When Liebman obtained funding from the American Jewish Joint Distribution Committee to set up a yeshiva, and eventually a full-fledged community, he set his sights on rural France, far from the distractions of the big city and close to the forest he felt was a critical element in full-blown service of God.
 He had no question that the funding he secured from the Joint was God's personal stamp of approval for the project.
 Initially, he founded a community in Fublaines, where he set up a yeshiva, and eventually purchased other parcels of land where he founded communities in Armentières-en-Brie and in Bussières, Seine-et-Marne.

 Liebman traveled to Morocco to spread the word about the yeshiva, spending five weeks going from village to village recruiting boys.
 By 1949 the first group of students arrived.
 Shortly thereafter, he opened a women's division.

 Liebman was always perfecting his character traits and running away from honor.
 After the war, leading rabbis such as Rabbis Herzog, the former Chief Rabbi of Israel, and Eliezer Silver came to visited his yeshivas, but he avoided them because he didn't want to be given any honors.

 When someone once inadvertently sat down on his foot, although it was quite painful, he allowed the person to sit there and said nothing.
 This was one of the ways he worked on perfecting his tolerance.

 During the week, Liebman lived with the boys in the yeshivah while his wife stayed in their apartment.
 On Shabbat he went home, and on Jewish holidays she went to him in the yeshivah.

 Liebman would spend hours alone in the forest, and encouraged others to do the same.
 When he came back from the forest, he would deliver a musar lesson.
-He also spoke every Friday night and on Motzei Shabbat, telling people what they needed and what they didn't really need, what they could relinquish and what they shouldn't.
+He also spoke every Friday night and on Motzei Shabbat, telling people what they needed and what they did not really need, what they could relinquish and what they should not.